-To estimate the share of enrollees that would ultimately graduate, we apply statistics from the Chronicle of Higher Education regarding public 4-year colleges.
-TThis estimate gives us the number of additional successfully graduating students within 4 years as well as within 6 years of their enrollment that would be attributable to the state's tuition opportunity program.
+To estimate the share of enrollees that would ultimately graduate, we apply the college completion rates for four-year public colleges from the National Student Clearinghouse Research Center.5 This estimate gives us the number of additional students who would graduate within six years of their enrollment that would be attributable to the state's tuition opportunity program.

-Given that current U.S. Census data does not include information on where an individual completed/attended high school or received their GED equivalency, we are unable to target that specific population.
+Given that current U.S. Census data does not include information on where an individual completed or attended high school or received their GED equivalency, we are unable to target that specific population.
 We are, however, confident that we have estimated the likely eligible population who would take up the opportunity to enroll and graduate from higher education based on their income and past educational experience.